marcells/node-build-monitor/README.md

 See the description of this file in the configuration section above.

-#### 2. Build your custom build monitor image
+#### 2. Build your custom build monitor image and run the container

 Build your custom node-build-monitor docker image.
 This will also include your configuration from the previous step.

-#### 3. Run the container
+Afterwards the container is started.

 ##### a.
 Without tfs-proxy

 Installing and running node-build-monitor in a docker container for use on the same machine is simple with the following commands:

-Run docker-compose from your custom `docker-compose.yml`
+Run docker-compose from your custom `docker-compose.yml`:
 ```
-docker-compose build
+docker-compose build --pull
-docker-compose -f docker-compose.yml up -d
+docker-compose up -d
 ```
-You can now find your node-build-monitor instance running on localhost:3000.

 ##### b.
 With tfs-proxy

 If you want to get access to the tfs-proxy, then you need a slighly different command, which allows the build monitor container to access the tfs-proxy container.

-Run docker-compose from your custom `docker-compose.with-tfs-proxy.yml`
+Run docker-compose from your custom `docker-compose.with-tfs-proxy.yml`:
 ```
+docker-compose -f docker-compose.with-tfs-proxy.yml build --pull
-docker-compose -f docker-compose.with-tfs-proxy.yml up -d --build
+docker-compose -f docker-compose.with-tfs-proxy.yml up -d
 ```
 Ensure that you omit the `tfsProxyUrl` setting in your `config.json`, so that it can be determined automatically.
 [Here](https://docs.docker.com/userguide/dockerlinks/#container-linking) you'll get more information about container linking.

-You can now find your node-build-monitor instance running on localhost:3000.

 ##### c.
 With self-signed-certs

-If you connect to services, which are using self signed certificates, run docker-compose from your custom `docker-compose.with-self-signed-certs.yml`
+If you connect to services which are using self signed certificates, run docker-compose from your custom `docker-compose.with-self-signed-certs.yml`:
 ```
-docker-compose build
+docker-compose -f docker-compose.with-self-signed-certs.yml build --pull
-docker-compose.with-self-signed-certs.yml
+docker-compose -f docker-compose.with-self-signed-certs.yml up -d
 ```
-You can now find your node-build-monitor instance running on localhost:3000.

-##### d.
-Access logs

-To see logs:
+#### 3. Access it with your browser

+Now open your browser and navigate to [http://localhost:3000](http://localhost:3000) to see your running or finished builds.
+Switch to fullscreen for the best experience.

+#### (4. Access logs)

+You can take a look at the logs of the build monitor by using this command:
 ```
-docker logs -f docker_node-build-monitor_1
+docker-compose logs
 ```
-View which dockers are running by executing docker ps.

-#### 5. Access it with your browser

-Now open your browser and navigate to [http://localhost:12345](http://localhost:12345) to see your running or finished builds.
-Switch to fullscreen for the best experience.

 ### Theming support